 White spongy nevus of the oral cavity

-non-hazardous disease associated with a defect in keratin.
-It is inherited in an autosomal dominant manner. clinical picture.
+Not dangerous disease associated with a keratin defect.
+It is inherited in an autosomal dominant manner.
+Clinical picture.
 Diffuse, dense, white lesions, in most cases damaging the buccal mucosa.

-They are less common in mucous membrane of the lips, tongue and in the sublingual region.
+They are less common on mucous membrane of the lips, tongue and sublingual area.
 Some patients have similar lesions on the mucous membranes of the nose, rectum, and genitals.

 Research and diagnosis.
-Diagnosis is based on biopsy results, although in some cases the clinical picture is sufficient.
+The diagnosis is made based on the results of a biopsy, although in some cases the clinical picture is sufficient.
 Treatment.
-There is no need for special treatment.
+IN special treatment not necessary.

-Darier's disease (follicular keratosis) of the oral cavity
+Darier's disease (keratosis follicularis) of the oral cavity

-rare hereditary disease, which is transmitted in an autosomal dominant manner, although in many cases it appears as a result of a new mutation.
-Skin lesions at the beginning of the disease appear as multiple small papules, especially often localized on the scalp and neck.
-After they ulcerate and crust, their color becomes gray-brown.
+Rarely occurring hereditary disease, transmitted in an autosomal dominant manner, although in many cases it appears as a result of a new mutation.
+Skin lesions At first, the disease manifests itself as multiple small papules, especially often localized on the scalp and neck.
+Once they ulcerate and crust over, their color turns grey-brown.

-When connecting a secondary infections lesions have a fetid odor.
-Oral lesions occur in 50% of cases and appear as small white papules that may coalesce.
+When connecting a secondary infections the lesions have a foul odor.
+Oral lesions occur in 50% of cases and appear as small white papules that may become confluent.
 The palate and gums are mainly involved in the process.

 Congenital pachyonychia (Jadasson-Lewandowski syndrome) of the oral cavity

 A rare disease transmitted in an autosomal dominant manner.
-It is characterized by dystrophic changes in the nails that appear at birth or develop shortly after it; hyperhidrosis and palmoplantar keratosis, which are detected in 40-60% of cases.
-Oral lesions are usually observed, represented by the formation of whitish areas of keratinization on the posterior and lateral surfaces of the tongue.
-Mucosal involvement of the lips and cheeks is less common.
+Characterized by dystrophic changes nails that appear at birth or develop soon after; hyperhidrosis and puboplantar keratosis, which are detected in 40-60% of cases.
+Lesions in the oral cavity are usually observed, represented by the formation of whitish areas of keratinization on the posterior and lateral surfaces of the tongue.
+Involvement of the mucous membrane of the lips and cheeks is less common.

 Congenital dyskeratosis of the oral cavity

-A rare hereditary pathology (associated with the X chromosome), characterized by hyperpigmentation of the skin, nail dystrophy and leukoplakia in the oral cavity.
-Oral lesions mostly appear in early childhood, initially as multiple vesicles/ulcers, which later turn into whitish patches and may later become malignant.
+A rare hereditary pathology (linked to the X chromosome) characterized by skin hyperpigmentation, nail dystrophy and oral leukoplakia.
+Oral lesions mainly appear in early childhood, initially as multiple vesicles/ulcers, which subsequently turn into whitish spots and can later become malignant.

-Various chemicals and drugs can cause burns if they come into contact with the oral mucosa (for example, aspirin and choline salicylate).
-Clinically characterized by irregular white patches with edema, epithelial necrosis, mucosal detachment, and ulceration.
-Resolved within a few days.
+Various chemical substances and medications may cause burns upon contact with the oral mucosa (eg, aspirin and choline salicylate).
+Clinically they are characterized by the presence of random white spots with swelling, epithelial necrosis, mucosal detachment and ulceration.
+Allowed within a few days.

-Localized lesions (white spots) that occur in response to chronic trauma, friction, irritation, such as cheek biting, rubbing against a tooth point, a damaged denture.
-Changes in the mucous membrane are resolved after the elimination of the causes that caused them.
+Localized lesions (white spots) that occur in response to chronic trauma, friction, irritation, such as biting the cheek, rubbing against the edge of a tooth, or damaged dentures.
+Changes in the mucous membrane are resolved after the causes that caused them are eliminated.

 Regular smoking of tobacco often leads to the appearance of foci of continuous keratinization of the epithelium on the oral mucosa, involving the mucous membrane of the cheeks, folds of the oral cavity, tongue, hard and soft palate.
 Chemical irritants may also be involved in the etiology of such lesions.